 Possible risks of the egg diet

-The possible risks include fatigue, headaches, mood changes, dizziness, and general discomfort, which can happen due to the low amount of carbohydrates in the diet.
+The possible risks include fatigue, headaches, mood changes, dizziness, and general discomfort, often associated with electrolyte imbalances previously described as "induction flu."
 Learn more about what a low carb diet is.